Telecom Italia revenues down 6.6% in Q4, posts FY net profit and launches 2020-22 business plan

 Telecom Italia (TIM) reported a 6.6 percent year-on-year decline in revenues to EUR 4.0 billion in the fourth quarter, with improved results at its TIM Brasil unit offset by a fall of EUR 291 million (-7.6% year on year) at its domestic unit.
 TIM’s EBITDA for the quarter came to EUR 1.7 billion, down 1.6 percent compared to Q4 2018 on an organic basis, with a domestic decline of 12.8 percent largely offset by a strong performance in Brazil, where it’s teaming up with Telefonica to bid for Brazilian operator Oi's mobile business.

-Full-year group revenues were down 4.9 percent year on year to EUR 18.0 billion on an organic basis, although 12-month EBITDA was up 1.2 percent year on year to EUR 7.5 billion thanks to ongoing cost optimisation and a positive balance of non-recurring items which benefited to the tune of EUR 685 million from favourable taxation disputes at TIM Brasil.
+Full-year group revenues were down 4.9 percent year on year to EUR 18.0 billion on an organic basis, although 12-month EBITDA was up 1.2 percent year on year to EUR 7.5 billion thanks to ongoing cost optimisation and a positive balance of non-recurring items, including EUR 685 million from favourable taxation disputes at TIM Brasil.
 The company posted a net profit of EUR 916 million for the full year, recovering from last year’s EUR 1.4 billion loss and prompting the board to approve TIM’s first dividend on ordinary shares since 2013, amounting to 1 eurocent per ordinary share.
 The dividend proposed for savings shares was unchanged at 2.75 eurocents.

 In its domestic market, Telecom Italia released annual figures showing revenues down EUR 950 million, or 6.3 percent, to EUR 14.0 billion, attributed to a changed regulatory and competitive scenario.
 In the fixed line segment, revenues were down 5.2 percent to EUR 9.4 billion, with mobile market revenues slumping by 9.9 percent due above all to reduced ARPU levels resulting from the generalised fall in prices in 2019.
 Fibre lines (retail and wholesale) reached 7.0 million units at the end of December, up by 27 percent year on year and 5 percent sequentially, with 93,000 switching to ‘ultra-broadband’ lines in Q4 alone.